-Sit on top kayaks are easy to use and offer some advantages over a kayak you sit in.
+Sit-on-top kayaks are easy to use and offer advantages over a kayak you sit in.
 The seat is on top of the kayak, thus the name.
-Sit on top kayaks are easy to get in and out of.
+Sit-on-top kayaks are easy to get in and out of.
 You can even get off of the kayak, go for a swim, and get back on.

-There is also a lot more space since it’s kind of like one big deck.
-You have room for things like a cooler, fishing gear, your dog, or whatever you need to bring along with you.
-You also have more room to move around, since you won’t be more confined like with a sit-in kayak.
+There is also a lot more space since it’s like one big deck.
+So you have room for a cooler, fishing gear, your dog, or whatever you need to bring.
+You also have more room to move around since you won’t be more confined like a sit-in kayak.

 A lot of sit-on-top kayaks have integrated footrests for different sizes of paddlers.
 Some will come with adjustable footrests.
-Sit on top kayaks are self-bailing, so as you take on water, scupper holes allow the water to drain out.
+Sit on top kayaks are self-bailing, so scupper holes allow the water to drain out as you take on water.

 Sit in kayak

-Mind you, you are still exposed to the elements, but a little bit of coverage can go a long way to making your trip more enjoyable.
+You are still exposed to the elements, but a little coverage can go a long way to making your trip more enjoyable.

 Is a sit on top or sit in kayak best?

-With a sit-on-top kayak, you are more exposed to the elements, but you also have more deck space to carry items that you need.
-It really depends on how you plan to use your kayak and what your needs are.
+With a sit-on-top kayak, you are more exposed to the elements, but you also have more deck space to carry items you need.
+It depends on how you plan to use your kayak and your needs.

-If you are using the kayak in a cold-weather area, you may want a sit-in variety.
-If you are in a warmer climate and plan to get in and out of the kayak a lot, a sit-on-top might work best for you.
+You may want a sit-in variety if you are using the kayak in a cold-weather area.
+However, a sit-on-top might work best in a warmer climate, and you plan to get in and out of the kayak.

-If you are just getting started, plastic kayaks are a great way to go.
+Plastic kayaks are a great way to go if you are just getting started.
 Serious kayakers need more lightweight materials that cost a lot more money.
 Unless you need crazy high performance, a plastic kayak will work great.

 Inflatable kayaks are great for beginners because they are inexpensive and easy to transport.
-Oftentimes, when you are just starting out with an activity such as kayaking, you may not have all the necessary gear, like a rack to transport a kayak.
+When just starting with an activity such as kayaking, you may not have all the necessary gear, like a rack to transport a kayak.

-You can haul an inflatable kayak in your trunk, and that makes it easy to get where you want to go without spending a lot of money on extra equipment, like a roof rack.
+You can haul an inflatable kayak in your trunk, making it easy to get where you want to go without spending a lot of money on extra equipment, like a roof rack.

-Inflatables are great beginner kayaks because you can get started pretty inexpensively, put it in your trunk, and away you go.
+Inflatables are great beginner kayaks because you can get started inexpensively, put them in your trunk, and away you go.

 Of course, the downside to an inflatable is that you have to pump it up, which does take some time and energy.
 Also, you run the risk of holes, so keep that in mind.
-You will need to keep a repair kit with you in case you run over a rock or something.
+Finally, you must keep a repair kit with you if you run over a rock or something.

 Inflatable kayaks are a great way to get started kayaking.
-You don’t need a roof rack and are pretty affordable.
+You don’t need a roof rack, and they are pretty affordable.

 A tandem kayak is made for two people.
-Two people on one vessel can be a blessing or a curse depending on your outlook.
-My wife and I considered getting a tandem, but we each kind of like our own space when we are on the water.
+Depending on your outlook, two people on one vessel can be a blessing or a curse.
+My wife and I considered getting a tandem, but we each like our own space when we are on the water.

-Even though we stick together, it’s just kind of nice, if I want to go one way, and she wants to go another way, we can do that.
+Even though we stick together, it’s just kind of nice.
+If I want to go one way, and she wants to go another, we can do that.
 We aren’t strictly tied to each other.
-Maybe that’s what 25 years of marriage does, LOL!
+Maybe that’s what many years of marriage does, LOL!

-Anyway, tandem kayaks are available in hard-shells and inflatable.
+Anyway, tandem kayaks are available in hard shells and inflatable.
 If tandem is your cup of tea, then go for it.
-Paddling in tandem shares the burden, and is much easier than doing it all on your own.
+Paddling in tandem shares the burden and is much easier than doing it alone.

-With a tandem kayak, you will have more room for your stuff also.
+With a tandem kayak, you will also have more room for your stuff.
 Or if you like to take your dog with you, there is room for him or her too.

 Is a tandem or solo kayak best?

-A solo kayak gives you more freedom on the water to kind of do your own thing.
-My wife and I love to explore different places, even when we are together.
+A solo kayak gives you more freedom on the water to do your own thing.
+My wife and I love exploring different places, even when together.
 She can do her thing while I am off fishing on my kayak.
 Solo’s work well for us.